junxit/us-congress-bills-110/metadata.md

 - 2008-04-01 — Mr. Scott (GA) moved to suspend the rules and pass the bill, as amended.
 - 2008-04-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1841-1842)
 - 2008-04-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1841-1842)
+- 2008-04-02 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2008-11-19 — Cleared for White House.
+- 2008-11-19 — Passed Senate without amendment by Unanimous Consent.
+- 2008-11-19 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2008-11-19 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent. (consideration: CR S10678)
+- 2008-11-19 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.(consideration: CR S10678)
+- 2008-11-20 — Message on Senate action sent to the House.